The Land & then Building on it

 2016 Google Maps

-According to Curbed Chicago condo de-conversations continuing to hold steady as the most lucrative sector of Chicago’s real estate market [as of 2017], the complicated process of “de-converting” existing condominiums into freshly refurbished rental units is gaining popularity.
+de-conversations continuing to hold steady as the most lucrative sector of Chicago’s real estate market.
+The complicated process of “de-converting” of existing condominiums into freshly refurbished rental units is gaining popularity for first buy renters.
 One such project in the Lake View neighborhood is ready to start welcoming its first tenants.
-Situated at 420 W. Belmont, the 206-unit Wave Lake View apartments occupy the 30-story 1967 tower that was once known as Bel Harbour condominiums.
-The largest Chicago deconversion project to date, Wave comes from New Jersey-based developer Strategic Properties of North America.
+Situated at 420 W. Belmont, the 206-unit Wave Apartments occupy the 30-story 1967 tower that was once known as Bel Harbour Condominiums.
+The largest Chicago deconversion project to date.

-The Floor Plans for a studio to two bedrooms
+The Floor Plans for a studio & two bedrooms

 photo - The Wave website